KonstantinosStamatakos/fpga-trading-engine/README.md

 A low-latency trading engine built in SystemVerilog, targeting a Xilinx Artix-7 FPGA.
 I wanted to understand what actually happens inside the hardware that HFT firms use to match orders in nanoseconds — so I built one myself, from message parsing all the way down to timing closure.

 Everything runs entirely in synthesizable RTL: order parsing, order-book management, price-time-priority matching, cancellations, partial fills, and trade generation.
-No software in the loop.

 I verified the design functionally with Verilator, then took it through synthesis, place, and route in AMD Vivado.
-Getting it to actually meet timing was its own project — the first pass missed the 100 MHz target by a good margin, and closing that gap meant digging into critical paths and restructuring the order-selection logic more than once.
+Getting it to actually meet timing was its own project.
+My first try missed the 100 MHz target by a good margin, and closing that gap meant digging into critical paths and restructuring the order-selection logic more than once.

 ---